Ratstail91/Toy/compound-library.md

 This function returns a string representation of `self`.
 This is intended for arrays and dictionaries, but can theoretically work on any printable value.

+If the resulting string is longer than `TOY_MAX_STRING_SIZE` - 1, then it is truncated.

 ## _toUpper(self: string)

 This function returns a new string which is identical to the string `self`, except any lowercase letters are replaced with the corresponding uppercase letters.